Emblematic Venezuelan prisoner begins hunger strike for freedom

 Protesters staged near-daily marches over three months to decry crime, inflation and food shortages.
 It was the worst unrest since a tumultuous two-year period around the time of the coup.

-The demonstrations have ebbed in recent weeks but Simonovis’ announcement may rekindle passions in deeply polarized Venezuela.
+The demonstrations have ebbed in past weeks, but Simonovis’ announcement may rekindle passions in the deeply polarized country.

 “All the legal and political efforts to receive a response to the (release) demands I made 10 months ago have been exhausted,” Simonovis said in a letter read by his lawyer in front of the Supreme Court.